anandnandagiri/MyPOC/ReadMe/SQL Server Scripts ReUsable.md

 #### Dynamic Scripts Generate for Select top 1, Drop, Delete in a Table
 ```
+select 'SELECT  * from ' + name from sys.tables order by name
 select 'SELECT top 1 * from ' + name from sys.tables order by name
 select 'DROP TABLE [dbo].[' + name + ']'  from sys.tables order by name
 select 'DELETE from [dbo].[' + name + ']'  from sys.tables order by name